verycoldyiting/MAD25_T02_Team1/README.md

 * Newly created accounts are updated in Firebase for secure management using Firebase Authentication.
 * Ensures user data is managed safely and efficiently, leveraging Firebase's robust authentication mechanisms.

-3. Forget Password Option:
-* Available in the login fragment.
-* Prompts a dialogue box asking users for their email.
-* Users can press the cross to exit the dialogue.

 ## Profile Page [Daphne Cheng]
 1. View Account Information: